 Simple English definitions for legal terms

-Read a random definition: paid-in capital
+Read a random definition: expenses of administration

 An adequate remedy at law is a way to enforce a right or fix a wrong through legal means, such as by getting money or stopping someone from doing something wrong.
 It is a way to solve a problem without needing special help from a judge.
 Other types of remedies include equitable remedies, which are non-monetary solutions like making someone do what they promised, and extrajudicial remedies, which are solutions that don't involve going to court.